iamamirsalehi/software-engineering-patterns/Readme.md

 #### Liskov

-A program that uses an interface must not be confused by an implementation of that interface.
+A program that uses an interface must not be confused by an implementation of that interface. <br />

+Derived classes must be substitutable for their base classes.

 What violate the Liskov principle?
 * When a class does not have a proper implementation for all the methods of its parent